Setting up a local runtime HTML5 player for an individual Flow

 Edit the

-uriplatform setting and specify the platform uri to match theBASE_URLvalue that is used for the local runtime environment.
+uriplatform setting and specify the platform uri to match theBASE_URLvalue used for the local runtime environment.
 For example:manywho.settings.initialize({

 platform: {